 - Wait, what platform was that big sales lead on?

 At first this can be mitigated by throwing money at the sales and support teams, but as the inconsistencies accumulate, you hit a more dangerous problem: the product teams start to struggle to reason about their own product.
 You end up with siloed platform teams that aren’t on the same page.
-Product conversations slow down, wires get crossed, and details get neglected.

-Some companies successfully avoid this fate by keeping their client apps lean.
+Some companies avoid this fate by keeping their client apps lean.
 If you can stay disciplined in keeping your product simple, your platforms few, and your teams small, keeping everybody in sync can be workable.
 A critical tactic here is keeping as much complexity as possible server-side, working to keep your client apps as “dumb” as possible so you’re not simultaneously iterating a horde of logic across many different clients.

 - A critical customer is angry because sales told them a feature works, but it only works on the platform sales checked.